ORIGIN STORY: Finding My Way

 Grandpa embodied that generation’s simple and determined living.
 He grew up on the family farm in the Great Depression.
 (See my blog post on his childhood.)
 He married my Grandma before shipping out to serve in the Marines in the Second World War.
 After the war, he and Grandma raised apples and kids.

 Grandpa had a Marine’s will power.
-He always enjoyed a good beer, but when I was a young boy, Grandpa realized alcohol was no longer serving him nor his family.
-So, one day, he told us he was no longer drinking.
-Just like that, he stopped.
+He enjoyed a good beer, but when I was a young boy, Grandpa realized alcohol was no longer serving the family.
+So, one day, he told us he was no longer drinking, and stopped, just like that.

-Later in life, I would learn that the long beard and hair I sported in my wandering twenties drove him crazy.
+Later in life, I learned that the long beard and hair I sported in my wandering twenties drove him crazy.
 I don’t imagine many Marines warm up to long hair.
-But to Grandpa’s credit, he let me find my way and never voiced his critique.
-It was only after his death, when one of his friends reached out, did I learn the story.
+But to Grandpa’s credit, he let me find my way and never voiced critique.
+It was only after his death that one of his friends reached out and I learned the story.

 The Three Sayings

-In those uncertain days, I found that interviewing elders helped to ground and direct my soul.
-The process felt like finding trails of bread crumbs that, when followed, piece together my own values and beliefs.
+In those uncertain days, I found that interviewing elders grounded my soul.
+The process felt like following trails of bread crumbs.
+Hearing how others came of age and weathered life with dignity helped me to form my own emerging values and beliefs.

 So it was that I interviewed Grandpa.

-We sat in his 1970’s Spader Bay living room.
-I remember the backdrop was dark wood panelling.
-A table and lamp stood to the side of his chair.
+We sat in his 1970’s Spader Bay living room in front of the dark wood panelling.

-Over several interview sessions, I walked with Grandpa through his entire life.
-During the last session, as a wrap-up question, I asked what advice he had for future generations.
+Over several interview sessions, I asked Grandpa about all of the aspects of life.
+We started with memories of his grandparents and ended with hopes for his grandkids.
+During the last session, I asked him what advice he had for future generations.

 Grandpa thought a short minute and then replied: